DrGloo/DrGloo/README.md

 ### Hello, my name is Raishan 👋

-I work on a lot of different things, including websites, libraries, games,apis and bots!
+I work on a lot of different things, including websites, libraries, games, apis and bots!

 I'm a self-taught engineer with a passion for learning new things.
 I love going down the rabbit hole of learning the ins and outs of something that's new and exciting, and taking that experience with me onto the next thing.
 I also love teaching and helping other engineers with any problems they might have!